zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/view-entity-overview-pages.md

 {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/create-overview-pages/domain-model.png" >}}

+{{% alert color="info" %}}

+You must have an existing data grid with data inputted into it prior to using a view entity.
+Do this by generating overview pages using the entities in the above domain model, then adding sample data into it.

+{{% /alert %}}

 ## Create a Data Grid

 In this scenario, create an overview page that lists each product in a [data grid]( /appstore/modules/data-grid-2/), including information about its category and supplier.